Reference price

 Here is the cheapest published deal from Energy Locals currently on our database for Tasmania.
 This is a product from a referral partner†.
 These costs are based on a household with an annual electricity usage of 2,947kWh/year for a residential customer on a single rate tariff at a selected postcode in Tasmania, but prices will vary depending on your circumstances.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Australian energy regulations mean that energy retailers and comparison websites (including Canstar Blue and various government sites) must give consumers a price estimate and reflect how this cost compares to the market.
-This is why estimated costs for wholesale energy plans should be treated with some caution.
+This is why estimated costs for wholesale electricity plans should be treated with some caution.

-Are wholesale energy prices cheaper?
+Are wholesale electricity prices cheaper?

 How much does 1kWh cost?

-Are wholesale energy prices worth it?
+Are wholesale electricity prices worth it?

-Signing up to an energy retailer offering wholesale energy prices is certainly not a gimmick, with lower rates often paving the way to cheaper energy bills.
-Remember that customers will not pay the same wholesale energy rates as retailers, given that customers will likely be paying additional costs elsewhere.
-But if you can justify membership fees in exchange for wholesale energy prices, then these plans could prove to be a serious money saver.
 Just make sure you research sufficiently and understand what you are signing up for.
-Wholesale energy plans are suitable for consumers who can closely monitor their energy usage in search of cheaper rates.
-Choosing a wholesale energy plan certainly means energy costs are less predictable, but taking the risk could pay off.
+Wholesale electricity plans are suitable for consumers who can closely monitor their energy usage in search of cheaper rates.
+Choosing a wholesale electricity plan certainly means energy costs are less predictable, but taking the risk could pay off.

-Image credits: ARDV73/Shutterstock.com, Australian Energy Market Commission (AEMC)
+ABCDstock/Shutterstock.com, Australian Energy Market Commission (AEMC)

 Katrina Hasdell